bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Scroll Events: JS." />
 </p>

-I&apos;ve got a script that's going to capture the scroll event and see what we can do with it.
+I&apos;ve got a script that&apos;s going to capture the scroll event and see what we can do with it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 420. event listener, scroll, update pagetop (236) ~~~~~~~~~~~~~~~~~~~~~-->